Ev11nroo/roblox-cmd-launcher/README.md

 ### Getting a Join Attempt ID (Optional)

 Currently, there is no known way to generate a `joinAttemptId`.
 However, it can litteraly be anything and it will still launch.

+### Replicate Option

+If `true`, the program will replicate the requests that Roblox does when joining a game.
+If `false`, the program will make requests that are only required to get a "play token".

+This will not affect your final "play token".